tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

         'end' 'handler'

-Handler definitions are used to define functions which can be called from LiveCode Builder code, invoked as a result of events triggering in a widget module, or called from LiveCode Script if public and inside a library module.
+Handler definitions are used to define functions which can be called from Builder code, invoked as a result of events triggering in a widget module, or called from xTalk Script if public and inside a library module.

 There is no distinction between handlers which return a value and ones